ArshRai17/cool-anemone/content/posts/buying-darjeeling-tea-from-teabox-vahdam-capitaltea.md

 #### Website

 They have a simple website, but it’s easy to navigate and find the products.
 The “New Arrivals” option is helpful to check what’s new on their inventory quickly.
-I also love the drag and drop option to add tea to your cart from the landing page directly.
+I also love the drag and drop option to add tea to your cart from the landing page.

 #### Tea Inventory